Building a Human‑in‑the‑Loop Editor with LangGraph¶

 return output

-These helpers produce colour‑coded diffs so reviewers can see minimal changes quickly
+These helpers produce colour-coded diffs so that reviewers can quickly see minimal changes.

 def print_comparision(m, a, b):